makersacademy/news-summary-challenge/README.md

 - [x] Users can specify a search query on the page and get articles matching this search
 - [x] Webpage is fully responsive and scales to screen size

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- `Node.js`
+- `Jest`
+- `esbuild`

 ## Installation Instructions

 1. Clone this repo
 2. Install dependencies with `npm install`
+3. Sign up for a [Guardian Open Platform](https://huggingface.co/google/pegasus-newsroom) account to obtain an API key
+4. Sign up for a [HuggingFace](https://huggingface.co/) account and obtain an API key
-3. Create an `apiKey.js`file which exports your API Key
+5. Create an `apiKey.env`file in the root directory to export your API keys
-3. Use `npm run build` to run the bundler in watch mode.
+6. Use `npm run build` to run the bundler in watch mode.
-4. Open the index.html file in your browser
+7. Open the index.html file in your browser
-5. Run tests with `npm test`.
+8. Run tests with `npm test`.

 ## Test Coverage